tchaudhry91/spinme/README.md

 - Mysql = `root`
 - Mongo = `mongoadmin`

 The password wherever needed is set to `password`.
 Once the container is up, you may modify it as required.
-Future versions will support supplying root passwords at create time (PRs welcome!)
+The environment variables for the images to override this can also be set via the command line: e.g `--env PG_PASSWORD=1231`

 ## Library